-A similar article to this one will appear in a future issue of Professional Artist magazine.
+A similar article to this one appeared in Professional Artist magazine.

 According to the U.S. Census Bureau www.census.gov by 2027 there will be nearly 65 million people over the age of 65 and this number increases annually.
 As the aging population grows I believe we’ll see a positive shift in consciousness and attitude about elders.

 There are proactive steps we can all take to bring that awareness to fruition.
 Here are a few.